 Want to know how Iranian bakers prepare their iconic Taftan bread?
 Check this out!

-Sangak is also one of the most popular in Iran.
-There are commonly two versions of this whole wheat leavened flatbread in Iranian bakeries: a generic version with no toppings and a more costly one with poppy seeds or sesame seeds.
+Sangak is also one of the most popular breads in Iran.
+It usually comes in two versions at every Iranian bakery: a generic version with no toppings and a more costly one with poppy/sesame seeds.